 For instance, you could use your laptop for both work and gaming.
 In this case, a gaming laptop will have an obvious advantage over a business laptop.

-So, if you use your work laptop for other purposes, such as gaming, a gaming laptop may be a better tool to invest in than a business laptop.
+So, if you use your work laptop for other purposes, like playing some games, a gaming laptop may be a better tool to invest in than a business laptop.

 Other applications that a gaming laptop might shine at include graphics and video editing, music production, 3-D modeling, running simulations, and mining cryptocurrency.